Is HHC Legal in Your State?

 Is HHC Natural or Synthetic?

-HHC has been found numerous times in raw cannabis material.
+HHC has been found numerous times in raw cannabis plant.
 It’s naturally occurring, but only in trace amounts.

 Most THC converts to CBN (cannabinol), but a small percentage remains long-term in the form of HHC.

-With that said, it’s also possible to create HHC synthetically.
+With that said, it’s also possible to create hemp derivatives like HHC synthetically.
 It should be noted that all synthetically-derived cannabinoids are illegal.

 Is HHC Legal?

-The legal status of HHC is complicated, but most experts agree it’s legal under current federal regulations (2018 Farm Bill) — as long as it’s derived from hemp and contains no more than 0.3% THC by dried weight.
+The legal landscape of HHC is complicated, but most experts agree that, similar to legal hemp derived cannabinoids like CBD and hemp derived THC isomers like delta 8THC, it’s legal under current federal regulations (2018 Farm Bill) — as long as it’s sourced from hemp and contains no more than 0.3% THC by dried weight.

 HHC Legality by State

-It’s important to remember that there aren’t any laws restricting HHC, specifically in any state.
-However, it’s safe to assume that states that have passed delta 8 restrictions would likely consider HHC illegal as well.
+It’s important to remember that there aren’t any federal laws restricting hemp derived HHC products.
+However, it’s safe to assume that states that have passed delta 8 restrictions would likely consider HHC illegal as well or other hemp derived cannabinoids that induce psychoactive effects like delta 10.

 The legal status of HHC in each state: